North Street Book Prize

 Please submit during

-Submit one or more self-published books in these categories:
+Submit self-published or hybrid-published books in one of these categories:

 - Mainstream/Literary Fiction